pyomeca/ezc3d/README.md

 # How to contribute
 You are very welcome to contribute to the project!
 There are to main ways to contribute.

 The first way is to actually code new features for EZC3D.
-The easiest way to do so is to fork the project make the modifications and then open a pull request to the main project.
+The easiest way to do so is to fork the project, make the modifications and then open a pull request to the main project.
 Don't forget to add your name to the contributor in the documentation of the page if you do so!

 The second way is to provide me with non-working C3D files (See the C3D Softwares section below for more details).
 There is another repository for test files in the pyomeca (https://github.com/pyomeca/ezc3d_c3dTestFiles).
 You can fork this project, add your C3D in according to the recommendations and pull request it.
 This will be greatly appreciated by me and the biomechanics community!